last-stand/wolf/README.md

 5. To visualize AST in console, run <br />
   `gradle grunTree`
   <br />
-  **Note: **
+  __Note: __
-  >While running above tasks use `-no-daemon` option if using Gradle Daemon.
-Then only it will ask for command line input.
-Provide input string or filename with path to parse.If you want to skip press return/enter⏎.
+  While asling for input, provide input string or filename with path to parse.
+If you want to skip press return/enter⏎.
 By default it will take `src/main/Wolf/first.wlf` sample file as input.<br />
-  >`gradle grun -no-daemon`
+  `gradle grun -no-daemon`
   <br />
-  >It will ask for input on `compile` task as well, press return/enter⏎ to skip input.
+  It will ask for input on `compile` task as well, press return/enter⏎ to skip input.